-We now use each of the 27 CMIP5 models in turn as pseudo-observation and include both the performance and independence parts of the method.
+We now use each of the 27 CMIP5 models in turn as a pseudo-observation and include both the performance and independence parts of the method.
 For all considerations in this section, we use the CMIP5 merged historical and RCP runs corresponding to the CMIP6 historical and SSP runs, i.e., RCP2.6 to SSP1-2.6 and RCP8.5 to SSP5-8.5.
-This allows an evaluation of the skill of the full weighting method applied to the CMIP6 MME in the future.
-Figure 2 shows two cases selected to lead to the largest decrease (figure 2a) and increase (figure 2b) in the CRPSS for SSP5-8.5 in the end-of-century period when applying the weights.
+This allows for an evaluation of the skill of the full weighting method applied to the CMIP6 MME in the future.
+Figure 2 shows two cases selected to lead to the largest decrease (Fig. 2a) and increase (Fig. 2b) in the CRPSS for SSP5-8.5 in the end-ofcentury period when applying the weights.
 This reveals an important feature of constraining methods in general: there is a risk that the information from the historical period might not lead to a skill increase in the future.
-In the case shown in figure 2a weighting based on pseudo-observations from MIROC-ESM shifts the distribution downwards, while projections from MIROC-ESM end up warming more than the unweighted mean in the future.
+In the case shown in Fig. 2a, weighting based on pseudo-observations from MIROC-ESM shifts the distribution downwards, whereas projections from MIROC-ESM end up warming more than the unweighted mean in the future.
 This reflects the possibility that information drawn from real historical observations might not lead to an increase in projection skill in some cases.
-Here cases of decreasing skill appear for about 15 % of pseudo-observations.
+Here, cases of decreasing skill appear for about 15% of pseudo-observations.

-The largest skill increases, in turn, often comes from pseudo-observations rather far away from the unweighted mean.
-It seems that, if the pseudo-observations behave very different from the model ensemble in the historical period, there is a good chance that they will continue to do so in the future.
-One explanation for this could be a systematic difference between the models in the ensemble and the pseudo observation due to, e.g., a missing feedback or component.
-An important cautionary takeaway is thus to not only maximise mean skill increase when setting up the method, as the cases with highest skill might come from rather "unrealistic" pseudo-observations (i.e., the ones on the tails of the model distribution).
-This is illustrated in figure S5 in the supplement (e.g., using the CMIP5 GFDL or GISS models as pseudo observations).
-However, in many cases we do not necessarily expect the real climate to follow such an extreme trajectory but rather be closer to the unweighted MME mean (in part because real observations tend to be used in model development and tuning).
-It is thus important to use a balanced set of multiple diagnostics and not only optimise for maximal correlation in choosing σ_D , which might make the highest possible skill increases unattainable, but - maybe more importantly - guard against even more substantial skill decreases.
+The largest skill increases, in turn, often come from pseudo-observations rather far away from the unweighted mean.
+It seems that if the pseudo-observations behave very differently from the model ensemble in the historical period, there is a good chance that they will continue to do so in the future.
+One explanation for this could be a systematic difference between the models in the ensemble and the pseudoobservation due to factors such as a missing feedback or component.
+Thus, an important cautionary takeaway is to not only maximize the mean skill increase when setting up the method, as the cases with the highest skill might come from rather "unrealistic" pseudo-observations (i.e., those on the tails of the model distribution).
+This is illustrated in Fig. S5 (e.g., using the CMIP5 GFDL or GISS models as pseudoobservations).
+However, in many cases, we do not necessarily expect the real climate to follow such an extreme trajectory but rather to be closer to the unweighted MME mean (in part because real observations tend to be used in model development and tuning).
+Therefore, it is important to use a balanced set of multiple diagnostics and not only to optimize for maximal correlation when choosing $\sigma_D$ , which might make the highest possible skill increases unattainable, but - maybe more importantly - to guard against even more substantial skill decreases.

 Finally, it is important to note that the skill of the weighting for a given pseudo-observation also depends on the target.
-In isolated cases that can mean that the weighting leads to an increase in skill for one SSP while it leads to a decrease in the other (e.g., IPSL-CM5A-LR as pseudo-observation) or to an increase in one time period and to a decrease in the other (e.g., CSIRO-Mk3-6-0).
-An overview of the weighting based on each of the 27 CMIP5 models can be found in figure S5 in the supplement.
+In isolated cases this can mean that the weighting leads to an increase in skill for one SSP while it leads to a decrease in the other (e.g., IPSL-CM5A-LR as pseudo-observation) or to an increase in one time period and to a decrease in the other (e.g., CSIRO-Mk3-6-0).
+An overview of the weighting based on each of the 27 CMIP5 models can be found in Fig. S5.